Steel can be produced from raw materials using two main methods: using a blast furnace or using an electric arc furnace.

 The use of stainless steel in the construction industry gained prominence during the art-deco period.
 One of the most famous buildings of the time – The Chrysler Building – had an upper part that was made of this material.

 Today, this material is widely used in the construction industry because of its strength, flexibility and ability to resist corrosion.
 In building exteriors, it is mostly used as cladding for high impact buildings while it can be put to multiple uses in building interiors such as in making handrails, countertops and blacksplashes.
+It can be used for scaffolding but mobile aluminium scaffold is becoming more and more popular.

 It is fairly easy to weld stainless steel and once polished, it usually has an attractive finish that does not require a lot of maintenance.
-This material has been widely used in today’s architectural scene as can be observed in the One World Trade Centre in New York, the Helix Bridge in Singapore and the Eurostar Terminal in Waterloo Station-London.
+This material has been widely used in today’s architectural scene as can be observed in the One World Trade Centre in New York, the Helix Bridge in Singapore and the Eurostar Terminal in Waterloo Station, London.

 The heavy use of steel in the construction industry can also be attributted to the fact it allows for the construction of green buildings.
 This material is used in sustainable building projects because 90% of stainless steel is usually sourced from recycled metal and further, when the material is polished, it can reflect light into a room allowing for more energy savings.